 I have taught thousands of anglers how to cast a Centerpin reel during guide trips and in my Centerpin fishing Classes.
-These are my recommendations and tips on how to cast a Centerpin reel and which casts are best for you or for different types of water.
+These are my recommendations and tips on casting a Centerpin reel better, and which Centerpin casts are best for you.

 There are 3 main casts that I recommend to guys that want to know how to cast a Centerpin reel.
 The Side cast is often the easiest Centerpin reel cast, but many hardcore Centerpin anglers prefer the Wallace cast or the spinning Side cast.